fe-data/fe-docs/docs/index.rst

    usage/events
    usage/orders
    usage/tools
-   usage/errorlog
    usage/examples

 Apps
 -----
+An :doc:`Admin App(Android, IOS and Web) </apps/admin>` is available to manage all components of the *Fast Events* plugin.
+Multiple (sub)accounts can be created in the Admin App and authorisations can be limited to certain events and functionality.

-With *Fast Events* you can use our free scanning app for Android and IOS.
+With *Fast Events* you can use our :doc:`free scanning app </apps/scan>` for Android and IOS.
 No need for expensive scanning equipment, just use your phone.

 Use the `FE Tracking App <https://fe-tracking.fast-events.eu/>`_ especially for sporting events to enable participants to signal checkpoints on the route in the App and upload the time when they are passed to the event organiser's server.
 Enjoy real-time route updates and news from the organisation about the event.

-An Admin app is available for Android.
-You can view and change events and orders on the go.
-Or view statistics on tickets sold and tickets scanned.
-And much more...

 * **Scan App**:
   :doc:`scanning <apps/scan>`